 In addition to meeting LinkedIn profile picture size requirements, save your picture in JPG or PNG format.

-While the guidelines are pretty straightforward, it takes a lot more to create a powerful display photo for your LinkedIn account.
+While the guidelines are pretty straightforward, creating a powerful display photo for your LinkedIn account takes a lot more.
 The most crucial factor here is how you capture a photograph.

 Here you can find the requirements for an outstanding LinkedIn background banner for your profile.